awayjs/graphics/README.md

-# Awayjs Graphics
+# AwayJS Graphics

-Dependency for Awayjs applications requiring graphical output: contains data structures for shapes and textures, and interface descriptions for additional APIs such as material and animator data.
+Dependency for AwayJS applications requiring graphical output: contains data structures for shapes and textures, and interface descriptions for additional APIs such as material and animator data.

-## Awayjs Dependencies
+## AwayJS Dependencies

 * core